 The University of California, Berkeley BS in Management, Entrepreneurship & Technology is a dual-program that combines education from the top-ranked College of Engineering and the Haas School of Business.
 There are seven academic tracks, including: Engineering Undeclared + Business; Bioengineering + Business; Civil Engineering + Business: Electrical Engineering & Computer Science + Business; Industrial Engineering & Operations Research + Business; Materials Science & Engineering + Business; and Mechanical Engineering + Business.

-These programs are designed to provide close mentoring and hands-on scenarios that develop ideas into real-world solutions with an integrated foundation of tech innovation.
+These affordable entrepreneurship degree programs are designed to provide close mentoring and hands-on scenarios that develop ideas into real-world solutions with an integrated foundation of tech innovation.
 Students are prepared to start their own companies, contribute to an existing firm or lead innovation as a consultant within the industry.
 The university was founded in 1868 and is a highly-sought research institution.
 Located in an urban setting, there are many events and attractions around Berkeley designed to connect the college experience and real life.
 This area is well-known for its arts, festivals, shopping and opportunities for students to connect with the community and learn on a more personal level.
 A beautiful campus and city worth exploring, students are able to mesh the college experience with one of learning and development year-round

 Degree: Management, Entrepreneurship & Technology, BS